Spider201866/Alan_web/memory-bank/progress.md

 ## Evolution of Project Decisions
 - **Route vs. Static Middleware Precedence (June 22, 2025)**: The root cause of the production 404 error was identified as a route handler taking precedence over the `express.static` middleware.
 The routing logic was updated to be environment-aware.
 - **Accessibility First (June 22, 2025)**: A manual audit was performed to ensure the application meets a high standard of accessibility.
-- **Pragmatic Retreat on Critical CSS (June 22, 2025)**: The critical CSS optimization was removed to ensure the application could be successfully deployed.
+- **Pragmatic Retreat on Critical CSS (June 22, 2025)**: The critical CSS optimisation was removed to ensure the application could be successfully deployed.